Pioneer Drama

 While there are more potential problems, performing live theatre outdoors can be a great experience that builds community and exposes a whole different audience to theatre.
 And if something unexpected (or disastrous!) happens, just remember and be reassured knowing you’ll have great stories to tell for the rest of your life!

-Cover for Cinderella with the Commedia Players
+Cover for Cinderella or the Story of Bigfoot

-Cover for Wonderland!
+Cover for Unmurdered!

 Like what you've read?
-Subscribe to our email newsletter or find more tips on our blog site.
+Subscribe to our email newsletter.

 Close